rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/analysis.md

 Unless the rescheduled job can use a smart form of check pointing to resume from where it got interrupted, this means it will have to start all over from scratch and any resources it used up to the point it got killed & rescheduled were wasted.
-Therefore preemption of short jobs can help to free up resources for high priority jobs on a busy cluster without wasting a lot, but for long running jobs it is less suitable, because the longer the walltime the higher the chance it gets preempted and hence the more resources got wasted.
+Therefore preemption of short jobs can help to free up resources for high priority jobs on a busy cluster without wasting a lot, but for long running jobs it is less suitable, because the longer the walltime, the higher the chance it gets preempted and hence the more resources got wasted.

 ## Quality of Service